-One thing that have become a given activity for us while travelling is to hunt for Street Art and Mural Paintings.
-In Paris we realized that they are far apart from each other and not connected in a walk-friendly area like the Street Art in Budapest.
-We went to Montmartre and found a lot of Graffiti, Sticker Art and likewise but no big Murals.
-We’ll do an own Montmartre Street Art Blog Post!
+One thing that has become a given activity for us while traveling is hunting for Street Art and Mural Paintings.
+In Paris, we realized that they are far apart from each other and not connected in a walk-friendly area like the Street Art in Budapest.
+We went to Montmartre and found a lot of Graffiti, Sticker Art, and likewise but no big Murals.

 The Pyramid of the Louvre

 Busy day at the Louvre Museum

 Napoleons Parlor Room at the Museum of the Louvre

 Psyche and Cupid

 We gave The Louvre a longer visit on day three and it’s a remarkable museum with a million paintings.
 However; we’re not sure if we understand the marvel of Leonardo da Vinci and the Mona Lisa.
 That room was so crowded!
 And…yeah, there she hangs.
 Ok.
 What we’re trying to say here is that there are a lot of other paintings that impressed us more.